How to find a supervisor

 Current PhD candidates and supervisors provide some advice for choosing a supervisor for your PhD or research degree at Griffith University.

-An effective working relationship between HDR candidates and their supervisors is crucial to the successful completion of every HDR candidature.
+An effective working relationship between research candidates and their supervisors is crucial to the successful completion of every research candidature.
 You’ll need to find a supervisor who works in your area of interest by reviewing your potential supervisor’s profile to establish their:

 - Research interests